East & South Auckland flood recovery progress East & South Auckland flood recovery progress

 Road status: open, single lane

-We're designing repairs needed on East Coast Road.
-Construction is planned for 2025.
+The design process is underway for repairs needed on East Coast Road.
+Construction work is planned for 2025.

-We're designing repairs needed on East Coast Road.
-Construction is planned for 2025.
+The design process is underway for repairs needed on East Coast Road.
+Construction work is planned for 2025.

 Road status: open